-Historically, parkland is associated with large country estates and wood-pasture is associated with common grazing land.
+Historically, parkland is associated with large country estates.
 Veteran trees can also be found within plantation woodland or in coppiced woodland, as well as in hedgerows, churchyards, village centres or fields.
 The West Midlands region holds approximately 9% of England's wood pasture and parkland resource according to the Regional Biodiversity Audit (Annex A1.2, 2008).
 However, it is believed that in Warwickshire no wood pasture remains although Tasker (1990) notes a few fragments.

 In Warwickshire, the locations of 81 historic parklands have been identified via desk research of current OS maps.
 In 2002 the resource was estimated to be 1500-2000ha (pers. comm.
 Harrison, G.R.) but how much was of nature conservation interest is uncertain; most such sites lacked veteran trees and were unremarkable areas of countryside.
 The Warwickshire Historic Landscape Characterisation (HLC, 2010) recorded 142 individual areas of large parks and gardens with a designed nature (not necessarily individual parks) forming 5340 hectares.
 It should be noted that some of these could be smaller areas close to or within urban areas and that although this includes Solihull and the north western rural part of Coventry it excludes the area of Warwickshire that falls within the Cotswolds Area of Outstanding National Beauty (AONB).
 The average size was around 37 ha.
-The HLC report (2010) noted that the Biodiversity potential for the 142 recorded areas was high as was the Archaeological potential.
+The HLC report (2010) noted that the biodiversity potential for the 142 recorded areas was high as was the archaeological potential.

 Historically the area of Parks and Gardens, Deer Parks and Common Grazed Woodland (wood pasture) was much greater.
 The extent of loss is illustrated by figures for the Feldon & Dunsmore National Character Area (NCA) where in 1918 about 4% was historic parkland.
 By 1995 it was estimated that two thirds had been lost.
-The HLC records 700 areas recorded forming an area of approximately 13,000ha.
+The HLC records 698 areas recorded forming an area of approximately 13,000ha.
 This should form some basis for further investigation for the potential to identify additional areas that should be included in this action plan.

-The Habitat Biodiversity Audit (HBA, 2012) figure for 'parkland with scattered trees' is

-316ha.
-The number of sites listed in the NE National Inventory in 2012 was 93, and included both historical and some urban parkland sites.
-Provided the target for restoration is met, this area will increase to 336ha by 2020 and to 366ha by 2026.
+The Habitat Biodiversity Audit (HBA, 2018) figure for 'broad leaved parkland with scattered trees' is 602ha.
+The number of sites listed in the NE National Inventory in 2012 was 93 and included both historical and some urban parkland sites.